asmeurer/blog/posts/moving-away-from-python-2.markdown

 for the most part thus far, but they shouldn't be expected to bear it forever.
 The debt will only increase, especially as the technical opportunity cost, if you will, of not being able to use newer and shinier versions of Python 3 grows.
-They burden will have to shift at some point.
-Those with the financial resources may choose to offload this debt to others,[^fn4] say by backporting features or bugfixes to older library versions that support Python 2 (or by helping to move code to Python 3).
+The burden will have to shift at some point.
+Those with the financial resources may choose to offload this debt to others,[^fn4] say, by backporting features or bugfixes to older library versions that support Python 2 (or by helping to move code to Python 3).